 In June 1948, The Spade Cooley Show debuted on LA’s KTLA-TV network.
 It was a smash hit and went on to win Emmy awards and attract a 75% audience share.
 The show lasted until 1956, but Spade continued to record, tour and make movie appearances throughout this time.

 It was all too good to last though.
-Rock ‘n’ roll was quickly supplanting western swing, and Spade’s star began to fade.
+Rock ‘n’ roll was quickly supplanting western swing music, and Spade’s star began to fade.
 But although his movie career and recording contract both fizzled in the late ’50s, his reputation was as solid as ever.

 In March of 1960, just over a year before he was convicted of murdering Ella Mae, Spade Cooley was awarded a star on the Hollywood Walk of Fame.
 It’s still there today, the only one ever bestowed on a convicted killer.